barafael/ebyte-e32-ui/README.md

 Ebyte E32 Command Line Interface + minimal GUI.

-Works with Ebyte-E32 LoRa modules on raspberry pi with configurable pin assignment.
+Works with Ebyte-E32 LoRa modules with configurable pin assignment.
+The Linux sysfs interface is used to interact with GPIO and the serial port.

-Uses [ebyte-e32-rs](https://github.com/barafael/ebyte-e32-rs) as a driver, plus some traits from [embedded-hal](https://github.com/rust-embedded/embedded-hal) and their implementations from [RPPAL](https://github.com/golemparts/rppal).
+Uses [ebyte-e32-rs](https://github.com/barafael/ebyte-e32-rs) as a driver, plus some traits from [embedded-hal](https://github.com/rust-embedded/embedded-hal) and their implementations from [linux-embedded-hal](https://github.com/rust-embedded/linux-embedded-hal).

 For the CLI, [clap](https://github.com/clap-rs/clap) is used.